rafmosiolek/di-workshop-03-functions/README.md

 Replace `rect(5, 30, 70, 70)` with `square(5, 30, 70)` and run your code.

 **What’s going on here?
 What might `x, y, size` mean?**
+We specified a function that always draw a square (rectangle of the same width and height).
+X, y params specified its position on X and Y axis and size is a size of a rectangle.
+The function itself calls rect function inside, by passing size as a third and fourth parameter to rect function (and its position, obvs).

 **Add a comment above your function saying what the inputs and outputs of your function are (name, description, data type) and what your functions does.** You